Lifetime Achievement Award

 Nominees for the NCTM Lifetime Achievement Award should meet the following criteria:

 Years of Distinguished Service.
 The award is for lifetime achievement rather than for a single contribution, no matter how monumental.
 Nominees should have a minimum of 25 years of distinguished service to mathematics education.

 Categories of Distinction.
-The Lifetime Achievement Award is awarded for achievement in leadership, teaching, and service.
+The Lifetime Achievement Award is presented for achievement in leadership, teaching, and service.
 Distinction in these categories can be demonstrated through:

 Nomination Letter and Supporting Materials

-Each nomination should be supported by a letter of nomination, the nominee's resume, and up to five letters of recommendation that speak to the nominee's distinction in the identified categories.
+Each nomination submission should be supported by a letter of nomination, the nominee's resume, and up to five letters of recommendation that speak to the nominee's distinction in the identified categories.
 The nominations must be typewritten, double-spaced and single-sided (please organize as outlined below), with margins of at least one inch on 8.5" x 11" paper.
 Font size must be no smaller than 10-point, and width between characters should be normal (100%).
-Five copies (one original and four copies) of the nomination packet should be included in a single packet addressed to the Mathematics Education Trust at NCTM, 1906 Association Drive, Reston, VA 20191-1502.
-The nomination packet must be postmarked by November 8, 2013 to be considered.
+The nomination (as one PDF document) is to be submitted electronically to firstname.lastname@example.org by 11:59 PM ET on May 1, 2020.
+No mailed or faxed copies will be accepted.
 Nominations will be kept on file and reconsidered each year for five years.
-Nomination materials may be, but need not be, updated annually.
-Nominations may be withdrawn (by nominators) at any time.
+Nomination materials may be updated annually (optional).
+Nominations may be withdrawn (by the nominators) at any time.

 ❏ Resume.
 The nominee's resume should detail education; work experience; service at the district, state, national, and international level; publications; talks at conferences; and service to NCTM or other professional organizations.